abraidotti/xania-utils/tmux/README.md

 # TMUX

-This script will stand up and run a persistent local build of Xania in discreet TMUX windows.
+This script will stand up and run a persistent local build of Xania in discrete TMUX windows.

 ## Table of Contents